 Although the smallest weight increment, readability, graduation etc... is the same for both scales.
 The 50 lb capacity scale has total divisions/graduations of 50,000 (50 / .001 = 50K).
 While the 5 lb scale has only 5000 divisions (5 / .001 = 5K).
 It takes a more accurate scale to provide 0.001 lb readability when weighing loads up to 50 pounds than one that is limited to 5 pounds.

 Low Cost or economy counting scales generally don't have a 2nd scale option available.
-Ideally, you want to buy a counting scale that has a remote scale or (2nd scale) option.
+Ideally, you want to buy a counting scale that at least has a remote scale or (2nd scale) option available.
 This way you can eventually have the choice of adding a larger platform or floor scale to your counting scale to weigh and count larger amounts of parts or materials.
-An example would be the Digi DC 190 Dual Platform unit.
+An example would be the CCS-574 Dual Platform unit.
 Once you get your counting scale, there are a couple of things below to think about in order to maximize the accuracy and the effectiveness of the purchase.

 Sample Size Or Piece Weight Error